-- A Flood Risk Assessment and detailed SUDS design will be required and sufficient land made available for SUDS device. - SUDS to be designed into the development from the outset.
-This should also address any existing surface water issues. - SUDS pond must be a feature of the development and overlooked by buildings. - It is a policy requirement that a buffer strip of at least 6m between any new development and all water features is required.
+- SUDS to be designed into the development from the outset in accordance with CIRIA's The SUDS Manual C753 and The Controlled Activities Regulations General Binding Rules 10 and 11. - A Flood Risk Assessment and detailed SUDS design will be required and sufficient land made available for SUDS device. - SUDS pond must be a feature of the development and overlooked by buildings. - It is a policy requirement that a buffer strip of at least 6m between any new development and all water features is required.